-Temple of Bhairava.
-In the temple premise, you get the fortune to visit the temple of Lord Bhairva; who played a prominent part in various mythological stories of Hinduism.
+In the temple premise, you get the fortune to visit the shrine of Lord Bhairva; who played a prominent part in various mythological stories of Hinduism.

-Nagara/Pagoda Style Architecture.
 There are several Indian-style architectures you will find across India but the Nagara or Pagoda style architecture holds a special landmark.
-Here in Kangra, you will see most of the temple is designed in Nagara style architecture.
+Here in Kangra, you will see most of the temple is designed in Nagara-style architecture.

-Aarti.
 The morning and evening aarti is one of the significant activities to participate in.
-If you are visiting the temple, make sure you are not missing the Aarti as it is an important ritual.
-It is believed that attending Aarti is a healing process.
+If you are visiting the temple, make sure you are not missing the Aarti as it is a very significant ritual.
+Many believe that attending this Aarti can be a healing process.

-Devi-Charnamrit.
-When you are into the beautiful temple, you can take the Charnamrit to sip which is believed to be one of the important rituals and comes with great fortune.
+When you are into the beautiful temple, you can take the Charnamrit to sip.
+It is believed to be one of the important rituals and many believe that following it reverently comes with great fortune.

-By Air.
-The nearest airport is Kangra Airport that is distant with 8-9 Kilometres.
+The nearest airport is Kangra Airport that is distant by 8-9 Kilometres.
 So, after landing at the airport, you can hire local modes of transport to reach the temple.